K-artiksharma/mega-store-sales-dashboard/README.md

 Use Power BI and Excel to perform data summarization, trend analysis, and visual storytelling.

-Explore key metrics like:
+-Explore key metrics like:

-Region-wise Sales
+-Region-wise Sales

-Top-selling Products
+-Top-selling Products

-Monthly Sales Trend
+-Monthly Sales Trend

-Profitability by Category
+-Profitability by Category

+Outcomes
+-This project helped develop:
+-Dashboarding and visualization skills
+-Understanding of sales data trends
+-Confidence in using Power BI and Excel in real-world business contexts